Manufacturing execution system: Relationship with Level 0, 1, 2 systems

 Most MES systems include connectivity as part of their product offering.
 Direct communication of plant floor equipment data is established by connecting to the PLC.
 Often, plant floor data is first collected and diagnosed for real-time control in a DCS or SCADA system.
 In this case, the MES systems connect to these Level 2 systems for exchanging plant floor data.

-Until recently, the industry standard for plant floor connectivity has been OLE for Process Control (OPC), but it is now moving to OPC Unified Architecture (OPC-UA); meaning that OPC-UA compatible systems will not necessarily run only on Microsoft Windows environment, but will also be able to run on Linux or other embedded systems, decreasing the cost of SCADA systems, and rendering them more open with robust security.
+Until recently, the industry standard for plant floor connectivity has been OLE for Process Control (OPC), but it is now moving to OPC Unified Architecture (OPC-UA); meaning that OPC-UA compatible systems will not necessarily run only on Microsoft Windows environment, but can also run on Linux or other embedded systems, decreasing the cost of SCADA systems, and rendering them more open, with robust security.